Get MTD for Income Tax ready

 • Decision support: Get reliable data to guide business strategy

-For example, an internal audit may review a company's internal control systems for preventing fraud.
+For example, an internal audit may review a company's internal control systems, which fundamentally ensure the safeguarding of assets, for preventing fraud.
 The auditors review the company's controls, compare them to actual workflows, and identify potential risks.
 Then, the business can use the results from the audit to improve its controls.

 Types of internal audits